masteroga101/Beat-Banger-PsVita-/README.md

 ### Current Bugs
-Videos mods dont work however all animation mods (should) work
+Videos in mods dont work however all animation mods (should) work

 ### Installation Instructions